cartik7/Music_Store_Analysis_SQL_project/README.md

 This project showcases the ability to solve business-oriented data problems using SQL, ranging from basic aggregations to advanced analytical queries.
-It demonstrates strong command over relational databases, data analysis, and SQL optimization techniques, making it suitable for Data Analyst and Business Analyst roles.
+It demonstrates strong command over relational databases, data analysis, and SQL optimization techniques.